haslo/lists_juggle_browser/README.md

 Huge props to the guys who built that!

+I'm also using images from the X-Wing Fandom Wikia, linking to the source from wherever I use an image.

 ## Application Stack

 The application is written in Ruby on Rails and uses PostgreSQL as its database.